Substra/substra-documentation/docs/source/documentation/concepts.rst

    :widths: 5 50 50
    :header-rows: 1

-   * - Node
+   * - Organization
-     - What can the node do?
+     - What can the organization do?
-     - Can the user of the node export the asset?
+     - Can the user of the organization export the asset?
-   * - nodeA
+   * - orgA
-     - nodeA can use the algo in a task on any node
+     - orgA can use the algo in a task on any organization
      - Yes - the algo archive
-   * - nodeB
+   * - orgB
-     - nodeB can use the algo in a task on any node
+     - orgB can use the algo in a task on any organization
      - Yes - the algo archive
-   * - nodeC
+   * - orgC
      - Nothing
      - No